phillips109/tax-bash/Formfactory/T22/1Pdf2Jpg/README.md

       To be exact:
         - The .pdf of Forms and Schedules are downloaded from the IRS website.
         - The .pdf of Worksheets is taken from the .pdf of the instructions.
-        - The .pdf of one form, bkg, is created from scratch.

 The menus guide you through the process.

 ### If you enter "f" for forms
-   You will be presented with a long, but not all inclusive, list of forms.
+   - You will be presented with a long, but not all inclusive, list of forms.
-   Enter one, such as 1099div.
+   - Enter one, such as 1099div.

-   You will be presented with a new menu whose choices represent the steps you need to take.
+   - You will be presented with a new menu whose choices represent the steps you need to take.
-   Select the options in numerical order.
+   - Select the options in numerical order.

 1. will take you to the IRS website where you can download the .pdf file of the form you seek.
    You will have to figure out the nomenclature used by the IRS.
 In this case it is "form 1099div".